apostoldevel/module-PGFetch/README.md

 Database installation
 -
-Follow the instructions for installing PostgeSQL in the description of [Apostol](https://github.com/apostoldevel/apostol#postgresql).
+Follow the instructions for installing PostgreSQL in the description of [Apostol](https://github.com/apostoldevel/apostol#postgresql).

 Module installation
 -